Josef Brown: 2010–present

 On 6 August 2010, a staff writer from AfterElton reported that Brown had been cast in the role of gladiator Auctus in Spartacus: Gods of the Arena.
 Auctus was introduced as a love interest for Barca (played by Antonio Te Maioha).
 That same year, Brown made a guest appearance in Rake and joined the first series of Dance Academy as Patrick.
 Brown choreographed Joana Weinberg's musical Every Single Saturday, which premiered in February 2012.
 He also played Lord Capulet in the Australian Ballet's Romeo and Juliet.
 From March 2012, Brown appeared in the brief guest role of Dale Canning in Home and Away.

 Brown originated the role of Charlie Redding in the premiere production of An Officer and a Gentleman, The Musical, which opened at the Lyric Theatre on 18 May 2012.
 The production ran for six weeks.
 On 4 November 2012, it was announced that Brown had joined the cast of the long-running soap opera Neighbours, as Sergeant Matt Turner.
 Matt arrived in Erinsborough with his wife and three children and Brown commented "It's a great family and a little bit different."
 The actor began filming his scenes at the serial's Melbourne studios in October.
 He made his first appearance as Matt in early February 2013.
 Brown departed Neighbours in March 2015, following his character's death.
 He reprised the role for one episode in August 2016.
-Brown made another guest appearance in Home and Away in 2019.
+Brown made another guest appearance in Home and Away in 2019 as Dr. Mike.
+Brown has a supporting role as Bryce Anderson in the 2021 feature film Buckley's Chance.